-It’s a similar story with memoir.
-Autobiography tends to be a factual retelling of all the points in a person’s life—this is plainly nonfiction.
-Memoir tends to be a more artistic rendering of a specific aspect of someone’s life, like their pregnancy, their climb to CEO, and so on.
-Memoir might fuzz some details and skip over some sections, but again, it’s predominantly fact, and it’s about real people and real events which really happened.
+It’s a similar story with memoirs.
+Memoirs tend to be a more artistic rendering of a specific aspect of someone’s life, like their pregnancy, their climb to CEO, and so on.
+Memoirs might fuzz some details and skip over some sections, but they are predominantly factual.

-What type of people prefer fiction to nonfiction?
+What type of people prefer fiction vs nonfiction?

-There are a ton of different studies out there which track trends in reader habits, so it’s hard to say for absolute certainty, but we know that women and younger people (young adults and children) tend to read more fiction than men.
+There aren't a ton of studies that track trends in reader habits, so it’s hard to say for absolute certainty, but we know that women and children tend to read more fiction than men.
 The specifics on this vary widely from state to state and county to county, but this is the overall trend.

 It’s also worth mentioning that this margin is pretty slim—adults on the whole still tend to favor nonfiction over fiction.